neha-13-7531/Popular-movies/README.md

-# Popular Movies Dataset
+# 🎬 Popular Movies Dataset – Exploratory Data Analysis

-# Project Overview
-**The Popular Movies Dataset EDA project focuses on exploring and analyzing a dataset containing information about 1,000 popular movies collected from TMDB (The Movie Database).
-The goal is to extract meaningful insights from the data related to genres, ratings, popularity, and viewer engagement.**
+This repository contains an in-depth Exploratory Data Analysis (EDA) on a dataset of 1,000 popular movies collected from TMDB (The Movie Database).
+The goal is to uncover trends and extract meaningful insights related to movie genres, ratings, popularity, production companies, and viewer preferences.

-# Important Libraries
-**1.pandas**       :  Data manipulation and Data loading .

-**2.numpy**       :  Numerical operations .

-**3.matplotlib** :  Basic plotting .

-**4.seaborn**  :     advanced Statistical visualizations .

-**5.plotly**    :    Interactive visualizations .

-**6.ydata-profiling** : create profile report.
+## 📊 Project Overview

+The analysis focuses on:
+- Identifying the most popular and profitable movie genres.
+- Exploring patterns in runtime, language, and production companies.
+- Understanding what drives a movie's popularity and revenue.
+- Delivering actionable recommendations for content creators and production studios.

+---

-# Features
+## 📦 Dataset Features
-- **1.title**:	Name of the movie
+- **1 title**   :  Name of the movie
-- **2.genre** : 	Primary genre of the movie (e.g., Action, Comedy, Drama)
+- **2.genre**    : Primary genre (e.g., Action, Comedy, Drama)
 - **3.release_year** :  Year the movie was released
-- **4.vote_average** : 	Average user rating (typically on a scale from 1 to 10)
+- **4.vote_average**  : Average user rating (1–10 scale)
-- **5.vote_count** : 	Total number of votes submitted by users
+- **5.vote_count**   :    Number of user votes
-- **6.popularity** : 	Popularity score assigned by TMDB (based on views, likes, etc.)
+- **6.popularity** :   Popularity score (based on views, likes, etc.)
-- **7.original_language** : 	Language in which the movie was originally made (e.g., 'en' for English)
+- **7.original_language**  : Original language (e.g., 'en' for English)
-- **8.overview** : 	Short description or summary of the movie plot
+- **8.overview**      : Short plot summary
-- **9.runtime**	Duration of the movie in minutes
+- **9.runtime**  :  Duration in minutes
-- **10.tagline** : 	Catchy promotional phrase used for the movie
+- **10.tagline** :  Promotional tagline
-- **11.production company** : Name of production company.
+- **11.production company** : Name of the production company
-- **12.overview** : Get short info about movie.
-- **13.budget** : Total budget for movie.
+- **12.budget**        : Total budget for the movie
+- **13.profit** :   Calculated as revenue - budget

+## 🛠️ Libraries Used

+- **pandas** – Data manipulation and loading
+- **numpy** – Numerical operations
+- **matplotlib** – Basic plotting
+- **seaborn** – Statistical visualizations
+- **plotly** – Interactive visualizations
+- **ydata-profiling** – For generating profiling reports

-# steps in EDA
+## 📈 Steps in EDA

-- Data Import & Setup
+### 1. Data Import & Setup
-  - Loaded the dataset using Pandas
+- Loaded the dataset using **pandas**
-  - Imported all required libraries (NumPy, Seaborn, Matplotlib, Plotly, YData Profiling)
+- Imported required libraries

-- Data Cleaning:
+### 2. Data Cleaning
-  - Handled missing and duplicate values.
+- Handled missing values and removed duplicates
-  - Converted data types.
-  - convert the release_date to datetime.
+- Converted **release_date** to datetime format
-  - create extra column for profit.
+- Created a new column for **profit**

-- Bivariate & Multivariate Analysis:
+### 3. Bivariate & Multivariate Analysis
-  - Relationship between year and popularity
+- Analyzed relationships between release year and popularity
-  - also find this relation ship between  most popular movie by there vote average
-  - Find top most popular movies.
+- Identified top-rated and most-voted movies
-  - Find correlation between vote_count,revenue and budget column.
+- Visualized correlation between **vote_count**, **budget**, and **revenue**
+- Explored how genre and runtime affect movie success

-# Recommendations
+## 💡 Recommendations
 - Focus production and marketing on high-rated, high-popularity genres (e.g., action, drama, thriller).
 - Track how genre popularity shifts over time to predict future audience interests.
 - Understand audience sentiment to guide tone, messaging, and emotional appeal in content.
+- Normalize budget/revenue for inflation-adjusted insights.
+- People loved to watch sequence movies because actors are known and excited to see what will happens next.
+- Target runtimes within this window to maximize viewer satisfaction and retention while maintaining profitability in theaters and streaming platforms.
+- Study their production strategies and storytelling frameworks.